This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Can This Organic Matter be Added to Soil?

-Mold is a fantastic way to make incredible compost it is a gold mine for gardeners.
-It has a high mineral content and can grow plants naturally without the need for additional fertilizer.
+Mold is a fantastic way to make incredible compost.
+It is a gold mine for gardeners.
+It has a high mineral content and can grow plants naturally without additional fertilizer.

 Contrary to popular belief, mold is beneficial to your garden lawn.
 As a result of the tree roots extracting minerals deep underground and transporting them to the leaves, leaf mold contains many valuable trace minerals.

 Mold is one of the best soil conditioners you’ll ever use, despite the negative connotations associated with the word “mold.”
 A single mold spore can hold five times its weight in water.
 That’s on par with peat moss, if not better.
 Because of this, leaf mold is an excellent mulch to use around the garden.
-Soil structure and texture are greatly improved when it is added to sandy or clay soils.
+When added to sandy or clay soils, soil structure and texture are greatly improved.

-Microbes and other beneficial organisms, such as earthworms, thrive in mold environments.
+Microbes and other beneficial organisms like earthworms thrive in mold environments.
 As a result, your garden’s soil will be vibrant and alive.

 There’s also the fact that it’s free!
 Don’t let the lack of leaves in your yard stop you from participating.
 People are always willing to let you drop off bags of leaves or let you rake some for them.